 T is the temperature for which we require the F value.

 z is the thermal constant and is a value expressing the increase in temperature necessary to obtain the same lethal effect in 1/10 of the time.
-The higher the Z value of the organism, the greater its heat resistance.
+Note it is the decimal reduction value, D, that is a measure of the resistance of a microorganism to heat.
+The z-value provides information on how this heat resistance changes with temperature.

 Once the z value has been calculated this can be used to calculate other equivalent F values.
 To do this we need to solve Equation 1 for z.